Opera Australia

 Nine years later, theatrical entrepreneur JC Williamson invited the company’s chorus, staff and some of its best singers to perform alongside Joan Sutherland and Luciano Pavarotti.
 Suddenly, everyone around the world knew about this little opera company.
 In 1967, the NSW state government offered a grant towards the formation of a permanent state company.

-The Sydney Opera House opened in 1973 with Prokofiev’s War and Peace.
+The Sydney Opera House opened in 1973 with Prokofiev’s War and Peace, becoming the permanent Sydney performance home for our company.
 Three years later, Joan Sutherland gave her famous interpretation of the title role in Donizetti’s Lucia di Lammermoor.
 In 1982, she performed as Violetta in La Traviata at the inaugural Opera in the Domain.

 Richard Meale's 1986 Voss, based on Nobel winner Patrick White's novel and with libretto by David Malouf, united some of the biggest names in local arts to stage a milestone of Australian-made opera.
 Baz Luhrmann’s A Midsummer Night’s Dream subsequently became the first Australian opera production to be performed internationally, at 1994’s Edinburgh Festival.
 Two years later, the company, then known as the Australian Opera, merged with the Victoria State Opera to form Opera Australia, under the artistic directorship of Moffatt Oxenbould.

 In 2012, we launched Handa Opera on Sydney Harbour under the artistic directorship of Lyndon Terracini, with a spectacular production of La Traviata.
 The event quickly became an annual highlight of Sydney’s cultural calendar.
-Hundreds of thousands of people from Australia and abroad have seen a Handa Opera on Sydney Harbour performance, which have included Carmen, Madama Butterfly, Aida, Turandot, La Bohème and the first ever major outdoor production of The Phantom of the Opera.
+Hundreds of thousands of people from Australia and abroad have seen a Handa Opera on Sydney Harbour performance, which have included Carmen, Madama Butterfly, Aida, Turandot, West Side Story, La Bohème and the first ever major outdoor production of The Phantom of the Opera

-Musicals have also formed an important part of our annual program over the last decade, with annual seasons in Sydney and Melbourne of some of the greatest works in the canon.
+Musicals have also formed an important part of our annual program over the last decade, with annual seasons in Sydney and Melbourne.
 Highlights have included Rodgers & Hammerstein’s South Pacific (2012), My Fair Lady (2016) directed by Dame Julie Andrew, and a sold-out season of The Phantom of the Opera (2022), which was the fastest selling production ever at the Sydney Opera House.